Professional Development

 How much time can I take away from my day job for professional development?

-We currently plan for 5 days for professional development per financial year, for each individual.
-That includes time off for conferences and workshops, and time taken away from your work to dedicate to online courses.
+This will be different dependant on the training.
+Time off needed includes time off for conferences and workshops, and time taken away from your work to dedicate to online courses.
 This also includes any lieu time you might take: so if you take a day off because you attended a professional development event at the weekend then that would count towards your days.
+Any time off that comes with training should be discussed with your manager alongside the discussion on value and suitability and also included on the expense issue when opened.

 There will undoubtedly be learning that you do on the job, reading books to achieve a specific work-based goal, or researching something so you can solve a problem.
-This is part of your job and does not count towards the time allocated to your professional development.
+This is part of your job and does not need to be taken as time off.

 A group of us want to do some training together: how should we approach that?

 It’s great for people to learn together and be thoughtful about ways they can develop as a group rather than individually.
 If a group of you want to participate in some training together, whether that is, for example, all attending a specific workshop or conference, or to have a meetup to train together, or to have an external trainer run an online session for you, then you should first talk to your team, department, or project lead to see if that is feasible, and then put together a budget.
-If it is in excess of your combined professional development budget then it should be agreed with your team or department lead, and added to the expenses backlog
+It should then be discussed and agreed with your team or department lead, and added to the expenses backlog for approval.

 Does speaking at a WordCamp or other event constitute professional development?

-If you have specific professional development goals around public speaking then you can use your professional development budget to fund you travelling to and speaking at that event.
-If it doesn’t, the normal guidelines around WordCamps and community events apply.
+If you have specific professional development goals around public speaking then it may be possible to fund you travelling to and speaking at that event, this should be discussed with your manager then added as a expense request.